vic/denful/README.md

 { inputs, ... }:
 {
   imports = [ inputs.denful.modules.flake.niri ];

   flake.aspects.my-laptop = {aspects, ...}: {
+    # features of all facets that contribute to the anarchy aspect
     includes = [ aspects.anarchy ];
   };
 }